-... is an Austrian-born, now Brooklyn-based singer and songwriter, who has made a name for herself as a highly unique and versatile voice.
+... is a Brooklyn-based, Austrian-born singer and songwriter, who has made a name for herself as a highly unique and versatile voice.
 She has been praised by the press -- from the New York Times to NPR's "A Blog Supreme," and Le Monde in France -- as a "trailblazer," and "natural wonder."

-Maria has released three well-received albums under her own name.
-While the style of her music used to be heavily influenced by jazz and modern classical, she decided to change direction after 'Unison', her latest Sunnyside release.
-Her new songs are best described as indie pop, and she is currently finishing her fourth album, with the help of producers Jon Cowherd (Brian Blade & the Fellowship) and Steve Wall (Lucius, Meshell Ndegéocello).
+Maria's songs are best described as indie pop with a unique edge.
+She is currently preparing the release of her fourth album, with the help of producers Jon Cowherd (Brian Blade & the Fellowship) and Steve Wall (Lucius, Meshell Ndegéocello).
 The album can be pre-ordered on Pledgemusic.

-Her Electro Pop project Milán, under which name she has released two EP's, has been remixed by such trendsetting producers as Kissey and Pax Humana, and her music video for '25' by animation film maker Nina Pfeifenberger was screened at the 2015 Cannes International Shortfilm Festival.
+Her Electro Pop project Milán has been remixed by many trendsetting producers, such as Kissey and Pax Humana, and her music video for '25' by animation film maker Nina Pfeifenberger was screened at the 2015 Cannes International Shortfilm Festival.

 Maria has also lent her voice to countless other artists' projects, such as: four-time Grammy award winner Erykah Badu, composer Ted Hearne and the Brooklyn Philharmonic Orchestra, HipHop producer Mesta Bish, Indie Rock artist David Bronson and Drum/Tabla virtuoso Dan Weiss.